djalbat/yapp/README.md

 );
 ```
-As in the standalone case, you don't have to make do with the body DOM element, any can be used.
-For example:
+As in the standalone case, you don't have to make do with the body DOM element, any can be used:

 ```
 "use strict";